adjust/dev-docs/docs/flutter/index.md

 # Get started

-TThe Adjust Flutter SDK enables you to measure attribution, events, and much more in your Flutter app.
+The Adjust Flutter SDK enables you to measure attribution, events, and much more in your Flutter app.
 Follow the steps in this guide to set up your app to work with the Adjust SDK.
 You can also check out our example apps [on GitHub](https://github.com/adjust/flutter_sdk/tree/master/example).

 :::{important}
 The Adjust SDK supports iOS 9 or later and Android API level 9 (Gingerbread) or later.